What numbers of plastic are safe for water bottles? The Numbers Behind Water Bottles

 DuPont engineer Nathaniel Wyeth invented PET (Polyethylene Terephthalate) plastic bottles in the USA in 1973 and polyethylene terephthalate (PET) bottles.
 It’s the first plastic bottle to withstand the pressure of carbonated liquids.

-- Plastic #1 is intended for one-time use only.
+• Plastic #1 is intended for one-time use only.
 These bottles should not be reused or heated as a precaution and can be recycled once into new secondary products such as fabric, carpet, or plastic lumber.
-Some studies have found levels of antimony (a toxic chemical) discharge from water bottles that have been placed in the heat for prolonged times.
+Some studies have found levels of antimony (a toxic chemical) discharge from water bottles that have been in the heat for prolonged periods.
 It’s always best to ensure that your water bottles are not temperature abused, even though PETE does not contain BPA or Phthalates.

 Plastic #2 – HDPE (High-Density Polyethylene)

-- It is used to make picnic tables, plastic lumber, park benches, waste bins, bed liners for trucks, and other products which require weather resistance and durability.
+• It makes picnic tables, plastic lumber, park benches, waste bins, truck bed liners, and other products that require weather resistance and durability.
 Products made of HDPE are reusable and recyclable, like the stiff plastic used to make milk jugs, detergent and oil bottles, kid’s toys, and some plastic bags.

-- Some studies have shown that it can leach the endocrine disruptor nonylphenol (added to HDPE as a stabilizer), especially when exposed to ultraviolet light such as the sunlight and other possible stabilizer chemicals estrogen-mimicking activity.
+• Some studies have shown it can leach the endocrine disruptor nonylphenol (added to HDPE as a stabilizer), especially when exposed to ultraviolet light such as sunlight and other possible stabilizer chemicals estrogen-mimicking activity.

 Plastic #3 – Polyvinyl Chloride (PVC)